Ramprasad-Group/ML-DFT/QUICK_GUIDE.md

 *new_weights_e*: do you have new weights for the potential energy from a previous retraining you would like to use for testing?
 True or False
 *new_weights_dos*: do you have new weights for the DOS and VB/CB from a previous retraining you would like to use for testing?
 True or False
 *test_chg*: do you want to predict the valence electron density?
+True or False *tot_chg*: do you want to include the core electron density in the prediction?
 True or False *test_e*: do you want to predict the potential energy, atomic forces and stress tensor?
 True or False *test_dos*: do you want to predict the DOS, VBM and CBM?
 True or False